akestoridis/grc-ieee802154/README.md

 * Terminate the execution of the flow graph and then do the following:
 	* The generated `/tmp/sensor.pcap` file should contain a packet with "Hello World!" in its payload after executing the above commands.
-	* An independent 802.15.4 sniffer should have also been able to capture the packet after tuning to the appropriate channel.
+	* An independent IEEE 802.15.4 sniffer should have also been able to capture the packet after tuning to the appropriate channel.

 * Disconnect from the USRP and restore the connection profile.